bgd-labs/aave-permissions-book/README.md

 ## Usage

-To generate the permissions json, and the subsequent permissions tables, add the necessary configuration into [config](./helpers/configs.ts).
+To generate the permissions json, and the subsequent permissions tables:

-If you need to add a new modifier, you will need to first add it into the corresponding static file (used in the network / pool pairing).

 ### Installation